 April 29 – May 5, 2019

-Nina Robinson is a photographer based in Arkansas and New York who creates portraiture and documentary rooted in community that celebrate the human senses.
+Nina Robinson is a photographer based in Arkansas and New York who creates portraiture and documentary rooted in community that celebrates the human senses.
 Her photography has been featured in The New York Times and National Geographic and exhibited at the Bronx Documentary Center, the Bronx Museum, and Mosaic Templars Cultural Center.
 Robinson captured portraits of our theater and dance artists throughout our rehearsal and performance spaces, as well as in the other spaces in which they live and create.
 The life-size portraits explore what "home" means to each artist and will be on view to the public in the through-block passage adjacent to City Center (between 55th and 56th streets), giving all the people of New York City the opportunity to participate in the celebration of City Center’s 75th Anniversary.

 Lawrence Weiner is a native New Yorker whose minimalist, language-based sculptures have been exhibited around the world at the Whitney Museum of American Art, the Walker Art Center, the Barcelona Museum of Contemporary Art, and four Venice Biennials, among others.
 A central trailblazer in the 1960s to present art as language, his work is imbued with wry humor and philosophical rigor.
 During his initial site visit, Weiner cautioned that he was not taking on new projects.
 But while standing underneath the dome of our theater and recalling fond memories of attending performances at City Center as a young man, he was inspired to change his mind.
 Weiner’s piece will be installed in the east and west stair landings connecting the main auditorium’s Orchestra and Grand Tier lobbies of our iconic, neo-Moorish building.
 The work will be on view to all who enter the theater throughout the 75th Anniversary Season, and a limited number of bespoke notepads that incorporate the language of the work will be given to audience members as a gift from City Center.

-On view to ticket holders at all City Center performances starting October 1, 2018
+On view to ticket holders at all City Center performances

 75th Anniversary Season Sponsors